A-Graph: A Unified Graph Representation for Cross-Stack Cost Modeling: Framework

+\thiswork provides two methods for defining workload parameters: static and sweeping.
+Static parameters use a value as-is.
+Here, the batch is static, only considering a single batch size.
+Sweeping parameters iterate over the provided list.
+The dim parameter is a sweeping parameter, which will generate configurations for each element within the list.
+To distinguish a sweeping parameter from a static one, an additional sweep argument is needed, as seen on line 9.

-Lines 29–37 define the events within the event graph.
-Each root event corresponds to a workload.
-Events propagate from root to leaves by recursively invoking subevents until reaching the architecture modules, which are the leaves and do not have subevents.
-In Listing~\ref{lst:mac_frontend}, the two root events, \textit{inner\_product} and \textit{outer\_product}, each define \textit{MA} as a subevent, which in turn decomposes into the architecture modules (lines 35-36).
-Each event is associated with a performance model that specifies how it breaks down into subevents, i.e., computes the weights on the edge to each subevent.
+\minisection{Event Description:} Each workload must then be defined as a root node in the software description (lines 11-13), creating an event with the same name as the workload.
+Events propagate from root to leaf events by recursively invoking sub-events until reaching the architecture modules.
+The root \textit{GEMM} then defines \textit{tile} as its sub-event, which further decomposes into the architecture modules \textit{mac}, \textit{p-reg}, and \textit{sram}.
+Each event is associated with a performance model that specifies such decomposition and computes the edge weights to each sub-event, e.g., how many \textit{tiles} under \textit{GEMM}.